 The NRCSA Legislative Forum is held annually in mid to late February at the Cornhusker Hotel in Lincoln.

-This event consists of two very distinct parts.
-The morning and lunch sessions offers administrators and board members an opportunity to hear from education leaders including, the Education Committee Chair, the Appropriations Committee Chair, the Governor, personnel from the Department of Education, and NRCSA leadership.
+The sessions presented offer administrators and board members an opportunity to hear from education leaders including, the Education Committee Chair, the Appropriations Committee Chair, the Governor, personnel from the Department of Education, and NRCSA leadership.
 It also offers the opportunity to have a direct dialogue with policy-makers over lunch.
-The afternoon session provides the opportunity to express your thoughts to NRCSA’s leadership about what has been said during the earlier sessions.

 This is an important event not only for NRCSA, but for policymakers as well.
 On average, around 25 of the 49 senators attend the lunch session.
 Even senators representing urban areas (and who have no NRCSA member schools in their district) have attended.
 The sharing of thoughts and ideas, even with legislators who do not directly represent NRCSA schools, only strengthens our voice.

 The Spring Conference is NRCSA’s flagship event.
 It is held annually the Thursday and Friday of State Speech in March, at the Holiday Inn and Convention Center in Kearney.
 The conference is a day-and-a-half of presentations, workshops, and motivational speakers all aimed at promoting rural schools.
 There are musical performances, scholarship announcements, award presentations, a general membership meeting, 25-30 sessions on topics of interest, and other fun and informative activities.
 The conference typically features over 300 attendees from member schools, some 120 people who exhibit on behalf of 70 or more businesses, and anywhere from 30 to 50 presenters.
 All totaled, there are typically anywhere from 400 to 600 people in attendance.